-Instead of having to go to a college or block out time to take online classes, most AP classes are offered at high schools, sometimes by teachers students are familiar with.
+Instead of having to go to a college or block out time to take online classes, most AP classes are offered at high schools, sometimes by teachers whom students are familiar with.

 Whether or not you receive credit is based on one test.
 That can benefit students who do well on tests.
-There are numerous resources to practice for AP tests, so students can study on their own outside of an AP class.
+There are also numerous resources to practice for AP tests, so students can study on their own outside of an AP class.